 After all, these rewards are also present on the Rocket Chinese page, and that course was absolutely terrible — it received one of the lowest ratings I’ve ever given.

 That’s why I was so surprised to find that Rocket Italian doesn’t suffer from the same problems as Rocket Chinese.

 - The lessons are structured in a much more logical manner without throwing in advanced topics early on.

-Rocket Italian is a user-friendly, feature-rich, and useful learning platform.
+Rocket Italian is a user-friendly, feature-rich, useful learning platform.
 After spending some time on it and checking out its features, lessons, and exercises, it left me with a good feeling from a learner’s point of view.

 This is an engaging course that covers lots of different areas

-Get started quickly without needing to use a credit card
+Get started quickly without a credit card

 As mentioned before, there are three levels available: